Micron Technology (NASDAQ:MU) PT Lowered to $70.00

-Micron Technology (NASDAQ:MU – Get Rating) had its price objective decreased by research analysts at Bank of America from $100.00 to $70.00 in a research report issued on Wednesday, The Fly reports.
-Bank of America‘s price target suggests a potential upside of 20.98% from the company’s previous close.
+Micron Technology (NASDAQ:MU – Get Rating) had its price target cut by research analysts at Cowen from $90.00 to $70.00 in a research note issued to investors on Friday, Stock Target Advisor reports.
+The brokerage presently has an “outperform” rating on the semiconductor manufacturer’s stock.
+Cowen’s price target indicates a potential upside of 30.48% from the company’s current price.

-Several other brokerages have also recently commented on MU.
-Citigroup lowered their price target on shares of Micron Technology from $120.00 to $100.00 and set a “neutral” rating for the company in a research report on Monday, June 6th.
-Rosenblatt Securities restated a “buy” rating and set a $165.00 price objective on shares of Micron Technology in a report on Wednesday, March 30th.
-UBS Group decreased their price objective on shares of Micron Technology from $115.00 to $100.00 and set a “buy” rating for the company in a report on Tuesday.
-Barclays decreased their price objective on shares of Micron Technology from $105.00 to $75.00 and set an “overweight” rating for the company in a report on Tuesday.
-Finally, Morgan Stanley decreased their price objective on shares of Micron Technology from $83.00 to $56.00 and set an “equal weight” rating for the company in a report on Tuesday, June 21st.
-One equities research analyst has rated the stock with a sell rating, three have given a hold rating, twenty-one have assigned a buy rating and one has assigned a strong buy rating to the company’s stock.
-According to data from MarketBeat.com, the stock has an average rating of “Moderate Buy” and an average price target of $105.25.
+Other equities research analysts have also issued reports about the company.
+Rosenblatt Securities cut their price objective on Micron Technology from $165.00 to $100.00 and set a “buy” rating on the stock in a research report on Friday.
+Wells Fargo & Company cut their price objective on Micron Technology from $115.00 to $90.00 and set an “overweight” rating on the stock in a research report on Friday.
+Susquehanna reiterated a “buy” rating and issued a $115.00 price objective on shares of Micron Technology in a research report on Monday, May 16th.
+BMO Capital Markets cut their price objective on Micron Technology from $115.00 to $85.00 and set an “outperform” rating on the stock in a research report on Monday, June 27th.
+Finally, Wedbush lowered their target price on Micron Technology from $120.00 to $85.00 and set an “outperform” rating for the company in a research note on Friday.
+One investment analyst has rated the stock with a sell rating, four have assigned a hold rating, twenty-two have given a buy rating and one has given a strong buy rating to the stock.
+Based on data from MarketBeat.com, the company presently has a consensus rating of “Moderate Buy” and a consensus target price of $87.42.

-Several institutional investors and hedge funds have recently modified their holdings of MU.
-SOA Wealth Advisors LLC. grew its stake in Micron Technology by 144.9% during the first quarter.
-SOA Wealth Advisors LLC. now owns 338 shares of the semiconductor manufacturer’s stock worth $26,000 after buying an additional 200 shares in the last quarter.
-Concorde Financial Corp acquired a new stake in Micron Technology during the fourth quarter worth about $27,000.
-Selective Wealth Management Inc. acquired a new stake in Micron Technology during the fourth quarter worth about $28,000.
-Core Alternative Capital grew its stake in Micron Technology by 912.5% during the first quarter.
-Core Alternative Capital now owns 405 shares of the semiconductor manufacturer’s stock worth $32,000 after buying an additional 365 shares in the last quarter.
-Finally, Sterling Investment Advisors Ltd. grew its stake in Micron Technology by 600.0% during the fourth quarter.
-Sterling Investment Advisors Ltd. now owns 350 shares of the semiconductor manufacturer’s stock worth $33,000 after buying an additional 300 shares in the last quarter.
-80.35% of the stock is currently owned by institutional investors.
+Institutional investors and hedge funds have recently modified their holdings of the stock.
+Legacy Wealth Asset Management LLC grew its position in shares of Micron Technology by 0.9% during the 4th quarter.
+Legacy Wealth Asset Management LLC now owns 12,632 shares of the semiconductor manufacturer’s stock valued at $1,177,000 after acquiring an additional 111 shares during the period.
+Lindbrook Capital LLC grew its position in shares of Micron Technology by 7.2% during the 4th quarter.
+Lindbrook Capital LLC now owns 1,690 shares of the semiconductor manufacturer’s stock valued at $157,000 after acquiring an additional 114 shares during the period.
+FineMark National Bank & Trust boosted its holdings in Micron Technology by 4.0% in the 4th quarter.
+FineMark National Bank & Trust now owns 3,062 shares of the semiconductor manufacturer’s stock worth $285,000 after buying an additional 119 shares during the last quarter.
+Trust Co. of Oklahoma boosted its holdings in Micron Technology by 1.5% in the 4th quarter.
+Trust Co. of Oklahoma now owns 7,878 shares of the semiconductor manufacturer’s stock worth $734,000 after buying an additional 120 shares during the last quarter.
+Finally, Hancock Whitney Corp boosted its holdings in Micron Technology by 1.3% in the 4th quarter.
+Hancock Whitney Corp now owns 10,803 shares of the semiconductor manufacturer’s stock worth $1,006,000 after buying an additional 134 shares during the last quarter.
+80.35% of the stock is owned by institutional investors.

 Micron Technology, Inc designs, manufactures, and sells memory and storage products worldwide.
 The company operates through four segments: Compute and Networking Business Unit, Mobile Business Unit, Storage Business Unit, and Embedded Business Unit.
 It provides memory and storage technologies comprises DRAM products, which are dynamic random access memory semiconductor devices with low latency that provide high-speed data retrieval; NAND products that are non-volatile and re-writeable semiconductor storage devices; and NOR memory products, which are non-volatile re-writable semiconductor memory devices that provide fast read speeds under the Micron and Crucial brands, as well as through private labels.